How to Grow Weed in South AfricaGianenzo Sapgnuolo

 A 50L or 100L fabric pot or Plantmatter raised grow bed from MSA offers a huge amount of space for root development.
 Four medium/large plants can carefully be spaced and well trained with enough space for companion plants in-between.

-Plastic or ceramic pots are known to heat up in the direct sunlight, this overheating of the roots can cause severe stress for seedlings and young plants.
+Plastic or ceramic pots are known to heat up in direct sunlight, this overheating of the roots can cause severe stress for seedlings and young plants.
 More water is lost from the soil in a hot pot compared to a cooler pot.
 Once a seedling or young plant has wilted it can be hard to revive them if too much damage has been done.

 The use of fabric grow bags reduces this overheating and chances of wilting, they are the MSA preferred grow container for both indoor and outdoor cultivation.
 Fabric grow pots offer superior drainage and air-prune your roots.